 Main Fungus, Tinea Capitis: Symptoms And Treatment

 Main fungal or tinea capitis symptoms depend on the type of fungus and the specific immune response of the patient.
 Main fungus, also called tinea capitis or ringworm, is caused by a fungal infection on the hairy head, eyebrows and eyelashes.
 Main fungus mainly occurs in children.
 Adults are rarely infected.
 The infection can manifest itself in various ways, varying from superficial scaling of the scalp to the formation of bald patches (alopecia) and deep abscesses (kerion).
 Tinea capitis should always be systemically treated with anti-fungal pills.
 Local remedies such as antifungal shampoo can be added to the treatment.
-The prognosis varies and depends on the severity of the fungal infection,
+The prognosis varies and depends on the severity of the fungal infection, Best Review on this Web Page

 What is main fungus?